failmap/failmap/README.md

 This will build and start all required components and dependencies to run a complete instance of the Failmap project (grab some coffee the first time this takes a while).

+Notice: MySQL/Redis connection errors might be shown during startup.
+This is normal as the database container takes some time to startup.
+All related actions will be retried until they succeed.
+To check everything is correct see the `docker-compose ps` command below for the expected output.

 You can now visit the [map website](http://127.0.0.1:8000/) and/or the [admin website](http://127.0.0.1:8000/admin/) at http://127.0.0.1:8000 (credentials: admin:faalkaart).